lavkesh89/weathercurrent/README.md

-#weather app with except daily and hourly
+#weather app with except daily and hourly  with toast notification